patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/charts/design.md

 Bar charts are used to visualize and compare categorical data.

 #### Usage
 Since bar charts differentiate by length, we recommend that in most cases they be used rather than donut or pie charts, which differentiate by angle and area.
 As a rule of thumb, bar charts are a great way to show and compare categorical data.
 If you want to show continuous data over time, you may consider using a [Line chart](#line-chart) instead.
-If you wish to show the percentage utilization ratio between used and available, you should check out the [Utilization bar chart pattern](/documentation/react/charts/chartdonututilization).
+If you wish to show the percentage utilization ratio between used and available, you should check out the [Utilization donut chart](/documentation/react/charts/chartdonututilization).

 #### Horizontal vs. vertical bar charts